jmce619/thedataproject/README.md

-# 📘 The Data Project
+# What is The Data Project

-The data project is web app that contains data analytics and semantic search systems covering multiple domains:
+The Data Project is an open-source, data-driven platform that brings together interactive dashboards and visualizations across a wide range of topics—from finance and markets to sports, politics, and more.
+Each page is designed to make complex information engaging and intuitive, letting users explore patterns, compare metrics, and discover insights in real time.

-- **📈 Stock Analytics and Similarity Search**
+- ** Stock Analytics and Similarity Search**
-- **🏀 Sports Data Insights**
+- ** Sports Data Insights**
-- **🌍 Geographic Data and Visualizations**
+- ** Geographic Data and Visualizations**
-- **🏥 Healthcare Insurance Data Processing**
+- ** Healthcare Insurance Data Processing**

 Each domain is individually documented below.